 Your online presence is the same thing, just digital.
 It's the sign out front, the greeter at the door, and the welcome packet, all rolled into one.
 When it works well, people show up already feeling like they belong.
 When it doesn't, they never show up at all.

 The opportunities are there.
 Most of them are simpler than you'd expect.
 And every one you act on is another way for someone in your community to find the church they've been looking for.
+To ensure your church members are equipped to make every visitor feel truly welcome, consider coaching them to welcome visitors with genuine conversation, going beyond just "Are you new here?".
+For a broader perspective on reaching out to your community online, consider Creating a Culture of Digital Evangelism in Your Church.

 Not sure where your church stands online?
 A free marketing audit can give you a clear picture of what's working and where the biggest opportunities are.
+To truly optimize your ministry's operations and outreach, consider Choosing the Best Church Management Software for Your Ministry, which can streamline everything from visitor follow-up to online giving.